bbc/device-discovery-pairing/document.md

 For audio, it's known as "Frequency Shift Keying" - a way to map characters to frequencies, which can be audible or not.

 The basic idea has been around for a long time: it's the way that modems work.
 There's been some recent work in this area: digital voices, Chirp, quietnet and others.
-We did some initial exploration in the NoTube project, which I have picked up again recently for Radiodan in W3C's web audio API ("Beep").
+We did some initial exploration in the NoTube project, which we have picked up again recently for Radiodan in W3C's web audio API ("Beep").
 NFC can use frequency shift keying as well as Amplitude shift keying, but is non-audible.

 For flashing lights, electric Imp is the most well known.
 More generally it's called "Optical Wireless Communication".